johnpyp/edgedb/docs/cli/edgedb_cloud/edgedb_cloud_login.rst

     This CLI command requires CLI version 3.0 or later.

-Authenticate to the EdgeDB Cloud and remember the secret key locally
+Authenticates to the EdgeDB Cloud and remember the secret key locally

 .. cli:synopsis::